satchm0h/dungeon_delver/vibe_resources/architecture.md

 Defines a global `ASSETS` object to allow future overrides:

 - Textures, models, and audio slots default to `null` (procedural placeholders).
+- Texture overrides can point at remote URLs; when omitted the runtime will fall back to built-in assets, including a baked-in floor tile texture exposed via `js/floor_texture_inline.js`.
 - Post-processing preference (bloom) captured for future integration.
 - Comments describe expected file formats and size guidelines.